Café Montmartre: Function

 It was frequented by some of the top stars and figures in the business at the time, including John Barrymore, Bebe Daniels, Adolphe Menjou, Rudolph Valentino, Bessie Love, Mary Astor, Charlie Chaplin, Fatty Arbuckle, Lew Cody, Douglas Fairbanks, and Tom Mix, and writers and businesspeople such as Rupert Hughes, Peter B. Kyne and William Randolph Hearst.
 It became a symbol of glamor across the United States and gained renown as a place where one could get a ticket to stardom, due to the many film bosses and stars who frequented the venue.
 Tourists from around the country visited daily, hoping to be spotted and to make their name as a film star.
 Some were lucky; Don Terry was discovered by Fox screenwriter Charles Francis Coe at the restaurant, who gave Terry his business card and invited him to the Fox lot for a screen test.
 Terry was later signed as the lead in the 1928 film Me, Gangster, directed by Raoul Walsh.

 Bruce Cabot was maitre d' at Montmartre, and its orchestra was led by Vincent Rose and Jackie Taylor.
 Friday night was "celebrity" night.
 There was plenty of dancing, and even floor shows with dancers.
 In addition, men who sat at the "bachelors' table" made themselves available to ladies who wanted to dance at lunch.
 Special events included a dance contest, which Clara Bow won, Joan Crawford danced the Charleston atop a table, and Rudolph Valentino's tango is mentioned with honors.
 Hip flasks were common during the prohibition era, and a bootlegger was available, too.
 On Wednesday and Friday nights, the cafe was frequented by columnist Louella Parsons looking for news.

-Architecture and fittings
+Architecture and design

-Built in the style of an Italian Renaissance palazzo, the two story structure featured Spanish tiling and grilled doors decorated with Mexican wrought-iron.
+Designed by Meyer & Holler in the style of an Italian Renaissance palazzo, the two story structure featured Spanish tiling and grilled doors decorated with Mexican wrought-iron.
 Imported carpeting and chandeliers filled the Romanesque interior.

+In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Montmartre building listed as a contributing property in the district.
+Aspects of the building cited in the register include its street level arches, arched windows, Ionic pilasters, marble steps, wrought iron gate, and French design reminiscent of Paris.